-Information on finalising your PhD and Masters by Research commencement as a Faculty of Arts Graduate research student along with the compulsory PhD Coursework component.
+Information on finalising your Doctor of Philosophy (Arts) and Masters by Research commencement as a Faculty of Arts Graduate Researcher along with the compulsory PhD Coursework component.

-All PhD students (and any MA students considering converting to a PhD) in the Faculty of Arts are required to successfully complete a 25 point component of compulsory coursework in parallel with regular meetings with your supervisor, providing you a rounded research training experience, with some identifiable subsidiary knowledge and skills.
+All Doctor of Philosophy (Arts) PhD graduate researchers (and any MA graduate researchers considering conversion to a PhD) in the Faculty of Arts are required to successfully complete a 25 point component of compulsory coursework in parallel with regular meetings with your supervisor, providing you a rounded research training experience, with some identifiable subsidiary knowledge and skills.

 The PhD Coursework is completed before confirmation, which normally occurs at the end of the first year of candidature (full-time).
 It consists of 25 credit points, made up of a two-part workshop (12.5 points) and two electives (6.25 points each).

 The coursework is designed to offer high-level engagement with the key literature and research in the discipline(s) in your research area, to assist with your preparation for confirmation, and to enhance your cohort experience with PhD colleagues and academic staff.